 Terrestrial Radiation

-- 1. The insolation received by the earth is in shortwaves forms and heats up its surface. - 2.
-This energy heats up the atmosphere from below. - 3.
-This process is known as terrestrial radiation. - 4.
-The earth after being heated itself becomes a radiating body and it radiates energy to the atmosphere in long wave form.
+1. The insolation received by the earth is in shortwaves forms and heats up its surface.

+2. The earth after being heated itself becomes a radiating body and it radiates energy to the atmosphere in long wave form.